RuizhenMai/academic-blog/linear_algebra/index.md

 9. [Independence, Basis and Dimension](UnitI/Independence_Basis_and_Dimension): A basis is a set of vectors, as few as possible, whose combinations produce all vectors in the space.
 The number of basis vectors for a space equals the dimension of that space.

 10. [The Four Fundamental Subspaces](UnitI/The_four_fundamental_subspaces): For some vectors b the equation Ax = b has solutions and for others it does not.
 Some vectors x are solutions to the equation Ax = 0 and some are not.
 To understand these equations we study the column space, nullspace, row space and left nullspace of the matrix A.

+11. [Matrix Spaces; Rank 1; Small World Graphs](UnitI/matrix_spaces): As we learned last session, vectors don't have to be lists of numbers.
+In this session we explore important new vector spaces while practicing the skills we learned in the old ones.
+Then we begin the application of matrices to the study of networks.